victorOJILE/manage/README.md

 ### What I learned

 One part I will like to highlight about this project is the footer section, where I brushed up on working with grid.
+Please, is there any simpler method of creating such responsive footer?

 ## Author